gabischool/Node-SQL-Advanced/README.md

 Write the queries inside `./queries.sql` under the corresponding comment:

-- Display the ProductName and CategoryName for all products in the database.
+- Display the ProductName and ShipperName for all products in the database.
 Returns 77 records.
 - Display the order Id and shipper CompanyName for all orders placed before August 9 2012.
 Returns 429 records.
 - Display the name and quantity of the products ordered in order with Id 10251.
 Sort by ProductName.
 Returns 3 records.
 - Display the OrderID, customer's Company Name and the employee's Last Name for every order.
 All columns should be labeled clearly.
 Returns 16,789 records.